anodyne/nova/README.md

 * fixed bug where sample post wasn't sent out in the email sent to game masters
 * fixed bug in IE where ranks couldn't be added
 * fixed bug where rank classes wouldn't be shown for ranks sets without a blank name rank item
+* fixed bug where the user bio pointed to the wrong location for user posts and awards
+* fixed bug where listing all of a users' posts would display posts besides their own
+* fixed error thrown on commenting on a mission post
+* fixed fatal error thrown when updating a news item
+* fixed fatal error thrown when updating a personal log

 Known Issues
 ------------